-The application period for academic year 2018-2019 electives is currently closed.
-The application period for academic year 2019-2020 is currently open.
+The application period for academic year 2023-2024 electives is currently closed.
+The application period for academic year 2024-2025 will open April 1, 2024.
 Confirmation of acceptance for an elective rotation will be sent on a rolling basis.

 The Visiting Clerkship Program sponsored by the SMHS Office of Diversity and Inclusion (VCP-ODI), in collaboration with the Medical Faculty Associates of the George Washington University, provides support for fourth-year medical students with an interest in health equity, diversity, and inclusion to participate in a variety of visiting clerkships.
 This opportunity intends to enhance students' exposure to careers in academic medicine and to recruit students with a particular interest in the care of the under-served.